Spooky Pinball: History

 In 2023, Spooky released three pinball machines, two of which were based on Warner Bros. properties.
 Spooky initially developed a working relationship with Warner Bros. following their licensing deal for the Rick and Morty pinball machine.
 They were able to get the licensing rights for both Scooby-Doo, Where Are You! and Looney Tunes as part of one contract.
 The first of the three new machines was announced in December, 2022.
 Scooby-Doo Pinball was the company's first widebody game and included original voice recordings from actors who had played the main cast.
-They produced a run of 1,969 units as a nod to the year that the show came out.
+The run was limited to a maximum of 1,969 units as a nod to the year that the show came out.
 Next, Spooky repeated their practice of producing two differently-themed pinball machines using the same playfield and rule sets to release Loony Tunes and Texas Chainsaw Massacre.
 Spooky CFO Morgan Emery described Texas Chainsaw Massacre, based on the 1974 film, as "[not] the darkest thing pinball has ever seen, but it’s pretty dang close."

-Spooky Pinball released their most recent machine in 2024, based on the first two Evil Dead films.
+Spooky Pinball released their next machine in 2024, based on the first two Evil Dead films.
 The game is their second widebody and a run of 888 machines were produced.
+In October 2025, they announced their next release, a run of 999 machines based on the 1988 film Beetlejuice and costing $9,999.